bullet-db/bullet-db.github.io/docs/ws/setup.md

 1. ```bullet.pubsub.class.name``` should be set to the fully qualified package to your PubSub implementation.
 Example: ```com.yahoo.bullet.kafka.KafkaPubSub``` for the [Kafka PubSub](../pubsub/kafka.md).
 2. ```bullet.pubsub.context.name: QUERY_SUBMISSION```.
 The Web Service requires the PubSub to be in the ```QUERY_SUBMISSION``` context.

 You will also specify other parameters that your chosen PubSub requires or can use.
+For instance, ```bullet.pubsub.message.serde.class.name``` can be set to the fully qualified package to your [SerDe implementation](../pubsub/architecture.md#serde).

 In the top level configuration for the PubSub in ```application.yaml```, you may configure the number of threads for reading and writing the PubSub as well as enabling and configuring the built-in [REST PubSub](../pubsub/rest.md) if you choose to use that.